 In addition to his commercial work, Mr. Foran maintains a significant pro bono practice.
 In 2016 he was awarded the Christopher Tietze Humanitarian Award for significant, lifetime contributions in the field of reproductive rights.
 Prior winners of this award include Supreme Court Justice Harry Blackmun, the ACLU, and three U.S. Senators.
 His work has been written about in The New York Times, Washington Post, and Los Angeles Times.
 He is a member of the Board of Governors of the Association of Business Trial Lawyers, Northern California Chapter, and is an Executive Committee member of the Civil Litigation Committee of the San Francisco Bar Association.
 He is also a member of the Board of Directors of Bay Area Legal Aid.

 Mr. Foran is originally from Ireland.
-He received his B.A. in liberal arts from St. Patrick’s College in 1991, and a Graduate Diploma in Irish folklore from University College Dublin in 1993.
+He received his B.A. in liberal arts from St. Patrick’s College in 1991, and a Higher Diploma in Irish folklore from University College Dublin in 1993.
 He received his J.D. from Cornell Law School in 2002.

 John Russo Industrial Sheetmetal, Inc. v.
 Los Angeles World Airports Authority(San Mateo Sup.
 Ct.
 2013–present).
 Co-trial counsel in a six-week jury trial in San Mateo Superior Court for Los Angeles World Airports Authority in a breach of contract action brought by a terminated contractor.
 Plaintiff’s damages included a claim for millions of dollars in future lost profits.
 The jury unanimously rejected plaintiff’s claims.